-Roxanne Dunbar-Ortiz 2-pack
+Roxanne Dunbar-Ortiz 3-pack

-First program: An Indigenous Economic Model
+Second program: An Indigenous Economic Model

 The existing economic system in most countries is a kind of state capitalism.
 It produces enormous inequalities.
 Its extraction practices are environmentally destructive.
 Perhaps indigenous models provide a viable alternative.
 Chief Seattle was a Susquamish chief in what is now Washington State.
 He reportedly made these observations in an 1854 letter to U.S. President Pierce: “How can you buy or sell the sky? the land?
 The idea is strange to us.
 If we do not own the freshness of the air and the sparkle of the water, how can you buy them?
 Every part of the earth is sacred to my people.
 Every shining pine needle, every sandy shore, every mist in the dark woods, every meadow, every humming insect.”
 And he warned: “Continue to contaminate your bed, and you will one night suffocate in your own waste.”

-Second program: The Other Side of Thanksgiving
+Third program: The Other Side of Thanksgiving

 The historical lens through which national holidays are viewed is often blurred and distorted.
 Thanksgiving is a case in point.
 The much-revered Pilgrims fresh off the Mayflower sat down and shared native foods with the friendly Wampanoags.
 A heart-warming story.
 But this idea of the gift-giving Indian, helping to establish and enrich what would become the United States, is a myth.
 Native Americans would soon be overwhelmed and killed en masse by white settlers.
 Those that survived the murderous campaigns against them were relegated to inhospitable reservations.
 Indian land was stolen fair and square.
 Today we honor the memory of the slaughtered with Apache and Black Hawk helicopters, Jeep Cherokees, the Washington Redskins and calling bin Laden, Geronimo.
 Native Americans are offended by the appropriation of their culture.
 It is the final stage of genocide.